Divorce

 Within the states, bar associations prompt attorneys to volunteer their time for the provision of free or pro bono legal services to low-income individuals.
 You can find more information about pro bono legal services by contacting your state or county bar association.

-Moreover, if you have not qualified for legal aid or pro bono services, then you are permitted to represent yourself and can represent your case through pro se representation.
+Moreover, if you have not qualified for legal aid or pro bono services.

 How To Get Started With Acquiring A Divorce For Free?